Restricted Access Thesis

 This study was designed to answer the following questions: What are high school students' motivations for taking more advanced levels of foreign language class?
 What other forces in their lives influence their decisions?
 As a Spanish teacher, I am concerned that so few students continue their Spanish studies beyond the minimum two years and therefore do not become proficient in the language.
 The methods used in my study include a short informal interview and four different online surveys.
 The participants were discontinued Spanish students and current Spanish I and IV students, their parents, and the high school counselor.
 The results of this study indicate that students who take only one or two years do so to meet a college recommendation and students who take four years have a desire to communicate in the language.
 All students demonstrated a positive attitude towards Spanish as did the parents surveyed.

 Peters, Amy M, "Student motivation towards foreign language learning: why do high school students take two or four years of Spanish?"
 (2010).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 407.